-North Carolina daycare — yes, daycare — raided in massive drug bust
+North Carolina day care — yes, day care — raided in massive drug bust

 FAYETTEVILLE, N.C. — Authorities arrested three people and seized more than 100 pounds of marijuana in two drug busts, one involving a child care center in Fayetteville.